Knebworth: Notable inhabitants

-Tony Cascarino, retired Irish football player.

 Local publications

 The Knebworth Parish News is published monthly and delivered to around 800 homes in Knebworth.
 It is published on paper only.
 Although it contains secular articles, the cost of production is underwritten by the Parochial Church Council, which has editorial control of the publication.

 The Stevenage Comet is delivered to a small number of homes in the village.